mrjimenez/throttle/README.md

-README                throttle - bandwidth limiting pipe
+# throttle - bandwidth limiting pipe

 Throttle copies the standard input to the standard output while limiting bandwidth to the specified maximum.